juhoveli/fullstackproject/documentation/diary.md

 in line with the rest of the app, as I used a template.
 Also, there is still a back button in every screen which makes you able to navigate back when logged out..
 Not good, but this can be avoided with different screen stacks.

+### Fixed the flow
+So I created two different stacks, one for logging in and registration, and second for the actual screens of the app.
+And one screen for auth loading.
+And now when they're in different stacks, you can't possibly go back from successful login to login page unless you logout.

+### Improving UX

+Added loading icons so users can see when something is happening when they press login or register buttons.
+Also added error messages to the top of the screen if login or registration fails for some reason.
+Messages use error messages from Firebase so they are not the best possible, but still understandable.